JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 UMQ_final(a,e) = -0.3648 × 1.0 × 1.0 = **-0.3648 (Highly immoral)**

 ### 2 Hans Albert & Eduard Einstein - children

+Context: The harsh conditions imposed on their mother and the subsequent separation deprived the children of a stable family environment and a present father figure.

 - **ΔOS(Children)**: -0.15 (Loss of father figure in daily life, witnessing mother's distress)
 - **VSA(Children)**: ~0.30 (Children)